 Samsung’s Tizen has been our favourite operating system for a while, so it's not terribly surprising that it's barely changed for 2020.
 It's gone from white to a pleasant shade of blue in order to reduce eye strain, and icons have been reduced in size so that more can be displayed at once, but that’s about the sum of the upgrades.

 The app selection remains the same, too, which is to say that it's exemplary.
-Admittedly, BBC iPlayer and Now TV are missing from our sample, but Samsung says this is due to how early we've received it and that both will be present and correct once the set is available for purchase.
-Once added, they will join the likes of Amazon Prime Video, Netflix, Apple TV, Disney+, ITV Hub, All 4, My5, BT Sport, Plex, Spotify and Tidal.
+BBC iPlayer and Now TV were initially missing from our early sample but were added before the TV went on sale.
+Once added, they joined the likes of Amazon Prime Video, Netflix, Apple TV, Disney+, ITV Hub, All 4, My5, BT Sport, Plex, Spotify and Tidal.
 AirPlay 2 is also on board, giving Apple users another way to get audio and video content to the TV.

 Were you to place the Q95T and Q90R side-by-side you’d be hard-pressed to spot the difference.
 While dimensions vary slightly (the Q90T is thinner by 5mm), both have the thick, flat edges that make the TV look like a large, high-tech picture frame when wall-mounted, and a soundbar-friendly, Apple iMac-like pedestal stand.

 Before settling in for movie night with the Q95T, it's important to tweak some settings, first of which is to turn off the power-saving features - you'll find them in the menus under ‘Eco Solution’ heading.
 And, while the Adaptive Picture setting (in the Intelligent Mode menu) is better than before in the way it adjusts the image to ambient lighting conditions, our preference is still to switch it off.